lyDiyamong/ratifyme-frontend/README.md

 # Demo

-as our project is ready to be deploy this is the link to Demo our Project Showcase.
+As our project is ready to be deploy this is the link to Demo our Project Showcase.
 RatifyMe Digital - www.ratifyme.digital

 # Tech Stack

-Client: React, Node, MUi
+- Client: React, Node, MUi
-Server: Node, Express, MySQL
+- Server: Node, Express, MySQL

 ## Getting Started